 What Does the Poppy Flower Symbolize?

 When used in wartime commemorations, red poppies in particular are believed to represent respect and solemnity for fallen soldiers.
+The oriental poppy flower is also sometimes used for this purpose.

 The California poppy is the state flower of California with the red poppy is the national flower of Albania.